CheshireSquirrel/pokeemerald-expansion/README.md

 ### Please consider crediting the entire [list of contributors](https://github.com/rh-hideout/pokeemerald-expansion/wiki/Credits) in your project, as they have all worked hard to develop this project :)

-## Who maintains the project?
-The project was originally started by DizzyEgg alongside other contributors.
-Now it is maintained by a team in the ROM Hacking Hideout's community called the "Expansion Senate".
+The project is maintained by a team in the ROM Hacking Hideout's community called the "Expansion Senate".
 ROM Hacking Hideout (RHH for short) is a Discord-based ROM hacking community specialized in Pokémon romhacks.
 A lot of the discussion in regards of the development of the project happens there.

 [Click here to join the RHH Discord Server!](https://discord.gg/6CzjAG6GZk)